 Example: “Which hotel are you staying in?”
 Well, to be honest, that is not a question that I would like to answer honestly.
 So I usually point them in the wrong direction or simply tell them I do not know the name of my hotel.

 Other times I am asked how long I will be staying in this area.
 This is also a question that I’m not interested in answering incorrectly.
 If I’m leaving tomorrow, sometimes I will tell them another week.
 Sometimes if I am staying for another week, I will tell them that I am leaving tomorrow.
 I usually throw them off.

 On rare occasions, I see the person that I directly lied to, again.
 Then I have to quickly come up with an excuse.
 But, again, this situation rarely happens.
 Stay private and stay safe.

 4) Make Copies of Important Paperwork & Upload to a Cloud

 If you ever lose your passport in a foreign country, and you go to your local Embassy to get a new one, it can be a very large hassle.
 I have learned that one way to speed up the process of getting a new passport is to simply show them a copy of your passport.
-This could be a physical piece of paper or a photo saved on your cloud.
+This could be a physical piece of paper or a photo saved on your Traveler’s Cloud Storage.